Digital Graffiti gives artists a large-scale blank canvas to explore the intersection of art and architecture, while creating entirely new art forms.

 Once darkness falls, the iconic stark-white walls of Alys Beach glow with dozens of dazzling original art projections.

-Three artist-in-residence participants and twenty finalists from four countries will gather at Alys Beach to showcase their digital artwork and vie for cash prizes totaling $10,000.
+Three artist-in-residence participants and twenty finalists from five countries will gather at Alys Beach to showcase their digital artwork and vie for cash prizes totaling $10,000.

 ▪ Nowhere Mountain, St. Louis, Missouri

-Additionally, a select group of artists have been invited to participate in the Digital Graffiti Visiting Artist Series, scheduled for May 10-17, a week prior to the festival.
-The three featured artists include Jinku Kim, Curator’s Choice winner in 2016 from Cranston, Rhode Island; Krystal Schultheiss, festival finalist in 2015 from Melbourne, Australia; and Robert Seidel, winner of Best in Show at Digital Graffiti’s inaugural year as well as a former finalist and judge from Berlin, Germany.
+Additionally, a select group of artists have been invited to participate in the Digital Graffiti Visiting Artist Series, scheduled for May 9-20, prior to the festival.
+The three featured artists are John Colette of Savannah College of Art and Design, Savannah, GA; Kameron Neal of Brooklyn, NY, and 2017 Best in Show winner; and Emilia Forstreuter of Germany.

 A panel of art and industry experts, led by Brett Phares, will serve as the jury for the festival.

 Prizes will be awarded to select works for the Best in Show ($5,000 prize) and Curator’s Choice ($2,000 prize) awards.
 Three honorable mentions ($1,000 prize each) will also be awarded.